jlweand/DssVisualizer/docs/source/index.rst

 DSS Visualizer is being developed by Interrupt 0x22 for Dr. Jamie Acosta from the U.S. Army Research Laboratory.
 It is a non-web based web based application that displays Key Logger, PCAP, and screenshots gathered at various events.
 What do you mean by "non-web based web based application", you ask?
 One of the requirements of this application was for it to use a Webkit outside of a real web server.
 So, while it has all the makeup of a real life web application, it does not need Apache, Tomcat, IIS, or any other web server.
 This keeps it lightweight and portable.
-It is written in Python and JavaScript with a MongoDB data source.
+It is written in Python and JavaScript with your choice of a MongoDB or ElasticSearch data source.

 The Interrupt 0x22 developers are: